Voilett-Roze/asus/Custom-config-files.md

-The services executed by the router such as _minidlna_ or _dnsmasq_ relies on dynamically-generated config files.
+The services executed by the router such as _minidlna_ or _dnsmasq_ rely on dynamically-generated config files.
 There are various methods through which you can interact with these config files to customize them.

 ### Enabling support for custom configs ###
-Starting with 378.50, this functionality is disabled by default.
+This functionality is disabled by default.
 To enable it, go to Administration -> System, then enable it under the JFFS section.

 If you accidentally lock yourself out of your router due to a bugged custom config, a factory default reset will let you regain access to your router